manetu/temporal-clojure-sdk/doc/clients.md

 Since Temporal Java SDK 1.36, **GZIP compression is enabled by default** on all gRPC calls.
 This is transparent to most users but may make traffic harder to inspect with tools like Wireshark or grpcurl.

+Since Temporal Java SDK 1.36.1, if a unary call is rejected by the server because it doesn't support decompression, the client automatically retries that call uncompressed and remembers the method so subsequent calls to it skip compression — other methods keep using gzip.
+This requires no configuration.

 To disable compression (e.g. for debugging or environments where compression adds overhead):

 ```clojure